 Although the ‘Lady Liberty’ held up a torch symbolising one of the key aspects of the American Constitution today, the irony of the situation at that time was that women in the United States were still fighting for their right to vote.
 But it was almost 30 years later that women finally got the right to vote.

 For the tremendous amount of effort that Mr Bartholdi had put in and the struggle he went through to acquire funds for sculpting, do show some love to the Statue of Liberty when you plan your vacation to the United States.
 Hope you enjoyed reading this article as much as I enjoyed writing it.
 Speaking of vacations, do you have your U.S.A itinerary planned out yet?
 If not, we at Pickyourtrail would love to help you with the same.
-Log onto pickyourtrail.com for further details and have a look at some of our best travel packages right here!
+Log onto pickyourtrail.com for further details and have a look at some of our best USA travel packages!